 *Note: All data is from the 1985 tournament to the present.

-After the tournament expanded to 64 teams in 1985, it took six years before a 15 seed knocked off a 2 seed, when Richmond beat Syracuse in 1991, 73-69.
-And every couple of years, a 15 seed shocks the college basketball world with a crazy upset.
+After the tournament expanded to 64 teams in 1985, it took six more years before a No. 15 seed knocked off a No. 2 seed, when Richmond beat Syracuse in 1991, 73-69.
+And every couple of years, a No. 15 seed shocks the college basketball world with a crazy upset.
 After a 10-year drought without an opening-round win by a No. 15 seed, they have won four first-round games in the last six years.

-The most recent shocker was when No. 15 Middle Tennessee never trailed in their opening round matchup on the way to upsetting No. 2 Michigan State 90-81.
+The most recent shocker was when No. 15 Middle Tennessee never trailed in its opening-round matchup in 2016 on the way to upsetting No. 2 Michigan State 90-81.

-While the 15 seed sports a lowly winning percentage of 5.6, a good 25 percent of the matches have come to within single digits for the lower-seeded team, almost double the amount for the 16 seeds.
+While the No. 15 seed sports a lowly winning percentage of 6.06, roughly 25 percent of the matchups have come to within single digits for the lower-seeded team, almost double the amount for No. 16 seeds.

-Only one 15 seed has advanced past the second round, when Florida Gulf Coast made it all the way to the Sweet Sixteen in 2013.
-In only its second year of full NCAA eligibility and first in the NCAA tournament, the Eagles shocked the college basketball world by not only beating second-seeded Georgetown by 10 points in the first round, but also beating seventh-seeded San Diego State to advance to the Sweet Sixteen.
+Only one No. 15 seed has advanced past the second round, when Florida Gulf Coast made it to the Sweet 16 in 2013.
+In only its second year of full NCAA eligibility and first in the NCAA tournament, the Eagles shocked the college basketball world by not only beating second-seeded Georgetown by 10 points in the first round, but also beating seventh-seeded San Diego State to advance to the Sweet 16.

-Louisiana Monroe and Belmont own the most 15 seed appearances, as both the Warhawks and the Bruins have four berths at that slot in the 31 years of the expanded tournament.
+Louisiana Monroe and Belmont own the most No. 15 seed appearances, as both the Warhawks and the Bruins have four berths at that slot in the 32 years of the expanded tournament.

 |1997||Coppin State||South Carolina||78-65|